benevolent-games/slate/readme.md

 # 🛠️ standalone utilities

-if you're using slate's frontend components and views, you'll probably be using these utilities via the `use` hooks, which will provide a better developer experience.
+if you're using nexus components and views, you'll probably be using these utilities via the `use` hooks, which will provide a better developer experience.

 however, the following utilities are little libraries in their own right, and can be used in a standalone capacity.